Goten87/Project-BlizzLike/README.md

 What is this project about.
 * I want to provide a solid and complete LUA script download for [Arcemu][3].
-* I want it to be as much as blizz-like as posebol.
+* I want it to be as much as blizz-like as possible.

 ## Team